Infnote/infnote_chain/README.md

 ### TODO:

+- [ ] Change data structure to more robust one both saving and transmission instead of JSON
 - [ ] Check if peer connection is still alive by send a info
 - [ ] Respond 'Error' when cannot respond correctly
 - [ ] Blocks request strategy